adelaykay/drones/readme.md

 - checking available drones for loading;
 - check drone battery level for a given drone;

-> Feel free to make assumptions for the design approach.

 ---

 ### Requirements

-While implementing your solution *please take care of the following requirements*:

 #### Functional requirements